PanchumarthiAbhinav/recepie-app-api/README.md

 [Add the main technologies you used to build this project]

-**Example:**

-  - TypeScript
-  - React
-  - Redux
+- Django
-  - TailwindCSS
+- Django Rest Framework
-  - Node.js
+- Docker
-  - Express
+- Python

 # Installation